HandsOnDataViz/book/introduction/improve.md

 To submit an additional chapter for potential inclusion in the book, follow the Markdown format, the existing file/image/folder structure (explanation to come) and submit the change to the dev branch of the repository.
 Email any questions to the lead author: jack.dougherty@trincoll.edu.

-I had inserted a bunch of changes here...
+I had inserted a bunch of changes here... tiny change

 #####Help improve this book-in-progress:
 - To publicly comment on any paragraph inside this book, select the text and click the plus symbol (+) in the margin.